NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 `analysis_template/ptb_scripts/cp_avg_power_pcs.m`

 1)	If the total power weighted by the average power TF-PCA loadings is of interest, further calculation (applying identified average power factor loadings to the total power) is involved.
 To preview/visualize the results, `Flanker_resp_ISFA_AMPL_theta_pcatfd` could be run again but with the average power TF-PCA loadings.
 To do this, `Flanker_resp_ISFA_AMPL_theta_-pcatfd-rs32-t32s-16e16-f32s7e19-fqA1-DMXacov-ROTvmx-fac1-PCs.mat` needs to be replaced by `Flanker_resp_AVGS_AMPL_theta-pcatfd-rs32-t32s-16e16-f32s7e19-fqA1-DMXacov-ROTvmx-fac1-PCs.mat`.
 Futermore, `Flanker_resp_ISFA_AMPL_theta_-pcatfd-rs32-t32s-16e16-f32s7e19-fqA1-DMXacov-ROTvmx-fac1.log` and `Flanker_resp_ISFA_AMPL_theta_-pcatfd-rs32-t32s-16e16-f32s7e19-fqA1-DMXacov-ROTvmx-fac1.mat` need to be deleted.
-Instead of doing this tedious and error-prone operations manually, `cp_avg_power_pcs.m` is the script to do such copy and paste operations.
+Instead of doing these tedious and error-prone operations manually, `cp_avg_power_pcs.m` is the script to do such copy and paste operations.

-2)	Run this script in the current path (analysis_template/ptb_scripts as opposed to the parent directory) by either typing the name of the script (`cp_avg_power_pcs `) in the command window and pressing enter or clicking “run” at the top of Matlab editor.
+2)	Run this script in the current path (analysis_template/ptb_scripts as opposed to the parent directory) by either typing the name of the script (`cp_avg_power_pcs `) in the command window and pressing enter or clicking “run” at the top of the Matlab editor.

 3)	After running `cp_avg_power_pcs.m`, `Flanker_resp_ISFA_AMPL_theta_pcatfd.m` can be run again (Step 4) to generate the plots for the total power measure weighted by the average power TF-PCA loadings.